How to answer A-level biology application questions

 1. Ask yourself – what topic is this?

 Look for key words and phrases that give you clues to which topic area (or areas) the question relates to.
-There may be a lot of information here that you’ve not seen before – that’s ok!
+There may be a lot of information in the opening part of the question here that you’ve not seen before – that’s ok!
 It’s designed that way.
 If there’s a strangely named chemical described as an enzyme, everything you know about enzymes and proteins might be useful.
 Do we have an unfamiliar gene?
-Great – now everything you know about transcription, translation, epigenetics and genetic engineering could be relevant.
+Great – now everything you know about transcription, translation, epigenetics and even genetic engineering could be relevant.

 1. Where is the join?